 Periodontal disease is a destructive process (infection) of the supporting structures of the teeth.
 The supporting structures of the teeth include the gums (called gingiva – the soft tissue surrounding the teeth), the ligaments that connect the roots of the teeth to the jaw bone, and most importantly, the jaw bone itself that holds the teeth in place.
 There are several specific types of periodontal diseases currently recognized.
-Periodontal disease is usually considered to progress as a gradual process, but is also known to advance at different rates during different times.
-Different people exhibit individual susceptibility to periodontal breakdown.
+Periodontal disease is usually considered to progress as a gradual process, but is also known to advance at various rates during different times.
+People exhibit individual susceptibility to periodontal breakdown.
 Heredity has been shown to play a role in an individual’s susceptibility to periodontal disease.
 There is usually no pain associated with the disease, although warning signs can include bleeding and swollen gums, unpleasant taste and breath, and loose and shifting teeth.

 Technically speaking, the most compelling evidence now suggests that periodontitis is not a conventional infectious disease, but rather an inflammatory disease triggered by the patient’s own host-immune response to a broad range of oral bacteria.
 Simply put, there are two major underlying causes of periodontal disease.
 By far the most important cause is bacteria.
 Although we can not eliminate all the bacteria in the mouth, the most important component in the treatment of periodontal disease is the reduction of disease-causing (pathogenic) bacteria.
 A second contributing factor to the cause of periodontal disease is the way the teeth come together when you bite (called occlusion).
 Systemic factors (hormonal, immunological, generalized bodily diseases – such as diabetes) can also play a major role.
 Extensive research has shown that smoking causes alveolar (jaw) bone loss.
 This association is believed to involve inhibition of one’s systemic immune response.
 In addition, the condition of one’s dental restorations (crowns or fillings) can sometimes influence disease progression as well.

 Although individual bacteria are invisible to the naked eye, they make their presence known through the formation of plaque.
 Plaque is a soft, sticky colorless bacterial film found above and below the gum line that continuously forms on the teeth.
-When plaque has been allowed to remain on the teeth for a period of time (in as little as a few days) it can mineralize, producing a hard substance termed dental calculus, or tartar.
+When plaque has been allowed to remain on the teeth for a period of time (in as little as a few days) it can mineralize, producing a hard substance termed dental calculus or tartar.

 The cornerstone of periodontal therapy is the significant reduction or elimination of plaque and calculus.
 Since plaque forms daily, our goal is not only to remove it during active therapy, but to teach you how to control it on a daily basis as well.
 Since daily home care is so important, successful periodontal disease therapy is rarely accomplished without the patient and the doctor working as a team.

 Treatment of periodontal disease is usually initiated by determining the exact nature and extent of the disease.
 This is done during the appointment we term a “workup.”
 During this workup appointment, a thorough history is taken, the X-rays are read to aid in the evaluation of the extent of any jaw bone changes, a thorough clinical examination is performed, a definitive diagnosis is made, and a detailed and individualized treatment plan is formulated.
 If necessary, the periodontist also works closely with the general dentist to devise a prosthetic (tooth replacement) treatment plan.
-Also during this appointment, measurements of periodontal pockets are done.
+Also during this appointment, measurements of periodontal pockets are taken.
 Pockets are formed when the gums separate from the necks of the teeth, and most always represent (jaw) bone loss.

 The next step in the treatment of periodontal disease may be a series of appointments which we term scaling and root planing.
 Although plaque can be removed by tooth brushing and flossing, calculus can only be professionally scraped away.
 (It is possible that this step has already been completed in the general dentist’s office.)
 The doctor or dental hygienist will be removing plaque, calculus, and stain from above and below the gum line.
-This is most often done with local anesthetic (“Novocain”) provided by the periodontist.
+This is most often done with local anesthetic provided by the periodontist.
 Also during these appointments, we will be making sure that you are brushing and flossing correctly.
 This is a very important step, because without your daily cooperation and help, successful control of periodontal disease is not possible.